 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, no creditor may make a mortgage loan without making a reasonable and good faith determination that the borrower has the "ability to repay" (ATR).
-The principal way lenders are expected to comply with this standard is by making a "Qualified Mortgage" or QM as it has become known.
+The principal way lenders are expected to comply with this standard is by making a "Qualified Mortgage" or QM as it has become known, which provides the lender with more legal safety/clarity.
 The rule implementing the statute went in to effect on January 2014.
 The QM rule includes the Ability to Repay (ATR) elements and a few other items deemed to make the loan "safer" for consumers and is designed to capture most of the loans made in recent years.
 Nevertheless, concerns remain regarding the treatment of some lenders and also some of the standards in the rule itself.

 I am a real estate professional.
 What does this mean for my business?

 If the QM rule tightens credit further, it will negatively affect the ability of borrowers to access affordable mortgage credit.
 It will also affect consumers’ ability to choose which lender they want as some lenders are treated differently than others under the rules 3% cap on fees and points.
 Lenders who are affiliated with real estate, title, and insurance companies have to count more towards the cap than lenders who are not affiliated.

 NAR supports a definition of QM and fees and points that promotes mortgage liquidity and availability.
 The QM should be broad based and cover a wide range of traditionally safe products and reliable underwriting criteria and should not discriminate against lenders with affiliates.
 NAR supports adjustments to the QM rule should its implementation result in significantly reduced access to credit or increased costs to consumers.